ymoriaud/import-mailbox-to-group/README.md

 You only authorize it once using a service account, and then it can import mail into the mailboxes of all groups in your domain.

-### A. Creating and authorizing a service account for Gmail API
+### A. Creating and authorizing a service account for Groups API

 1. Go to the [Developers Console](https://console.developers.google.com/project)
    and log in as a domain super administrator.